smartfog/fogflow/doc/en/source/https.rst

 Note: the start.sh script will return  Application ID, Application Secret, PEP Proxy ID, PEP Proxy Secret, Authorization code, IDM Token and the access token on console.
 Please save these for further use.

-register IoT Sensor on Keyrock
+Register IoT Device on Keyrock
 ------------------------------

-An example request to register IoT sensor is given below
+An example request to register IoT Device is given below

 .. code-block:: console